 You can't beat homemade pancakes in the morning!
 My banana oat pancake recipe is my favourite and one of the most popular recipes on my blo - they're quick and easy to whip up, cook well, and only require a few simple cheap pantry ingredients to make - here's the recipe.

 Great when you don't have much time in the morning.
-Simply select a whole quality bread and add a protein/fat-rich topping.
+Quality is important with your toast selection, and while there are indeed are a number of other more whole food carbohydrate options across the board, for many, toast can serve as a great vehicle for more nutritious ingredients e.g. a smear of avocado on top, smoked salmon or eggs.
 A lot of people enquire over what bread to use - quality/organic is always best (less additives, processed veggie oils), otherwise look for a loaf that's grainy, and if you feel better eating a gluten-free or paleo loaf (made of lots of seeds and nuts), go for it.
-Sourdough is lovely option.
+Sourdough is a lovely option.
 Here are some ideas for toppings:

 - Smoked salmon with avocado or cream cheese